 Thousands of years ago, Inuit, Yupik, and other Native peoples inhabiting what is now Canada had to make it through some of the coldest winters on Earth.
 So they invented a winter boot called a mukluk.

 In 1997, when he … Continue reading

 In his seven-minute YouTube video, which has already received 12,000 views, Canadian snowshoe guide Dave Marrone makes the strongest case yet for traditional snowshoes.
-Marrone declares that traditional snowshoes are “lighter, more comfortable, and have better float” and “don’t slip … Continue reading
+Marrone declares that traditional snowshoes are “lighter, more comfortable, and have better float”.
+He notes that … Continue reading